d-smith/notes/aws/security-specialty/05-infrastructure-security.md

 Provisioning

 * EC2 console, pick dedicated hosts, then allocate a host.
-* Or, launch an instance, in launch details, selected dedicate option in Tenancy.
+* Or, launch an instance, in launch details, selected dedicated option in Tenancy.

 Exam Tips

 * Both dedicated instances and dedicated hosts have dedicated hardware.
-* Dedicated isntances are charged by the instance, dedicated hosts are charged by the host.
+* Dedicated instances are charged by the instance, dedicated hosts are charged by the host.
 * If you have specific regulatory requirements or licensing conditions, choose dedicated hosts.
 * Dedicated instances may share the same hardware with other AWS instances from the same account that are not dedicated.
 * Dedicated hosts give you much better visibility into things like sockets, cores, and host id.